toddway/ListOfThings/README.md

 # ListOfThings app
 This app is a contrived example to illustrate some best practices for Android architecture.
-It displays a list of things retrieved from an external source and cached to locally to disk.
-The external source implementation is currently just a mock object (see MockThingService), but could easily be connected to real sources using a retrofit implementation of ThingService.
+It displays a list of things retrieved from an external source and cached to locally to disk.The external source implementation is currently just a mock object (see MockThingService), but could easily be connected to real sources using a retrofit implementation of ThingService.